SpotDraft/docker-tikaserver/README.md

 To install more languages simply update the apt-get command to include the package containing the language you required, or include your own custom packs using an ADD command.
 ## Fork

-* This fork build a Docker image to run the container as non root user (UID/GID 999)
+* Docker image to run the container as non root user (UID/GID 999)
 * Adding more RAM to the java exec command.
 * update ubuntu to: oracular
 * update Java to: 22